susannabarsanti/ModifiedEMRIWaveforms/README.md

 ## Software release

-This repository is archived on Zenodo and each software release is assigned a DOI.
+This repository is archived on [Zenodo](https://zenodo.org/records/19190130) and each software release is assigned a DOI.

 ## Citation

-If you use this code in your research, please cite the software release on [Zenodo].
+If you use this code in your research, please cite the software release on [Zenodo](https://zenodo.org/records/19190130).
 Please make sure to also cite the C++ code use to produce the data, [STORM](https://github.com/saragliorio/STORM), with the related paper.
 The references are provided in papers.bib.
 You can find the citation information in the `CITATION.cff` file in this repository.

 ## Acknowledgements